Second International Workshop on

 Motivation

-While the technical aspects of KG construction and reasoning have seen significant advancements, the human element often remains under-explored.
+While the technical aspects of KG construction and reasoning have seen significant advancements, the human element often remains underexplored.
 Many KGs, despite their rich semantic structure, are not readily accessible or understandable to their intended users.
 This disconnect can hinder the adoption and effective use of KGs in various domains.
 This workshop is motivated by the growing recognition of the crucial role of user interaction in the success of KG-based systems.
-There is a need to understand: How users perceive and interact with KGs.
-What challenges do users encounter when querying, exploring, or contributing to KGs?
-How can KG-based applications be designed to be more intuitive and user-friendly?
-What evaluation metrics and methodologies are appropriate for assessing user interaction with KGs?
-By bringing together researchers and practitioners from diverse backgrounds, this workshop aims to identify key research directions and foster collaborative efforts to address these challenges.
-A deeper understanding of user interaction with KGs is essential for unlocking the full potential of this technology and enabling its widespread adoption.
+There is a need to understand:

 Audience

-The workshop’s target audience includes academics and industrial players, especially those working on KG projects involving different types of stakeholders and end-users.
+The workshop’s target audience includes academics and industrial players, especially those working on KG projects involving diverse stakeholders and end-users.
 We aim for a high diversity of experience among participants, whether they work in fundamental, applied, or industrial research.
-The workshop targets a diverse audience, including: Researchers and practitioners in Semantic Web, Information retrieval, Artificial intelligence, and data science.
+The workshop targets a diverse audience, including:

 - UX designers and human-computer interaction (HCI) specialists working with KGs.